Water is important. We all know that.

 After a few weeks, and making this a habit, I removed the alarms/reminders and have no issue now remembering to drink water throughout the day!

 But feel free to find an easy system that works for you.
 Because once again … when it comes to health, wellness, and earning results … consistency is key!

-You can call in to 1 800 409 9732 between 6am-10pm CST, Monday thru Friday and talk with one of our NASM Certified Personal Trainers for Free!!
-Or simply email us at CUSTOMERSERVICE@1STPHORM.COM.
+You can call into 1-800-409-9732 between 6am-10pm Central, Monday through Sunday, and talk with one of our NASM Certified Personal Trainers for Free!
+Or, simply email us at CustomerService@1stPhorm.com.
 Either way, we’re always here for you!ABOUT THE AUTHOR